-The Fund has, as required by the Commission's registration form, undertaken to suspend the Offer until it amends this Prospectus if, subsequent to the effective date of the Fund's Registration Statement, the Fund's net asset value declines more than 10% from its net asset value as of such effective date or its net asset value increases to an amount greater than its net proceeds as stated herein.
-Accordingly, the Fund will notify Record Date Shareholders of any such decline or increase and permit them to cancel their exercise of Rights.
+As required by the Commission s registration form, the Fund has undertaken to suspend the Offer until it amends this Prospectus if, subsequent to the effective date of the Fund s Registration Statement, the Fund s net asset value declines more than 10% from its net asset value as of such effective date.
+Accordingly, the Fund will notify Record Date Shareholders of any such decline and permit them to cancel their exercise of Rights.